Our FAQs provide information on frequent questions or concerns. If you have questions about specific topics not included here, please contact us.

 The cognizant agency for negotiating indirect cost rates shall be the federal agency that provides the majority of the federal funding (per OMB guidance).
 However, the Indirect Cost Services is the federal cognizant agency designated by OMB to negotiate indirect cost rates for all Indian tribal governments and their component units regardless of funding.
 Component units are legally separate organizations for which the elected officials of the primary government are financially accountable.

-Indirect Cost Services has created sample proposal formats, checklists, and templates to assist you in completing the ICP and Cost Allocation Plan (CAP) proposals.
-Please select the appropriate sample proposal for your type of organization (i.e., tribal governments).
-Although it is not required that you follow our ICP or CAP format, doing so will expedite the review process because our format will contain the information needed to process either the ICP or CAP proposals.
+Indirect Cost Services has developed sample proposal formats, checklists, and templates to assist you in completing your ICP.
+Please select the appropriate sample proposal based on your organization type (e.g., tribal governments).
+While adherence to our ICP format is not mandatory, doing so will expedite the review process, as our format includes the necessary information for processing your proposal effectively.

 In order to avoid situations like this, tribal entities may want to request that their CPA include the detailed program information in the supplemental section of the audit.
 Without the detailed information in the audit, the tribal entity may be required to provide a copy of the general ledger or CPA work sheets to support the costs included in the proposal.